phyein/wallpaper-webpage/README.md

 3. Open **config.toml**.

-4. Edit the variable **gecko_rel_path** so that it matches the path to the new GeckoDriver executable.
+4. Edit the variable **gecko_relative_path** so that it matches the path to the new GeckoDriver executable.

 ### Logging